BardicDefense/purple-hack/README.md

 ## Camping in the Wilds

+### Setting up Camp

+**Preparing the Campsite:** At least one character must remain at the campsite to clear away branches and rocks, set up tents and bedrolls, prepare a fire pit, and so forth.

+**Fetching Firewood:** Each character who goes fetching wood can collect enough to keep a campfire burning for 1d6 hours.
+Situational modifiers for the amount of wood found may be applied, for example: -1 for damp conditions, -2 in snow, -4 in heavy rain.

+### Fetching Water

+Finding water to drink is assumed to have happened naturally while traveling, except in an exceptionally dry environment, when it is only found on a 2-in-6 chance per hex.

 ### Building a Fire

 Given a means of producing flame (e.g. a tinderbox, magic) and a stash of wood (either gathered from the forest or carried in packs), a character may attempt to build a fire.

 **Good conditions:** In favorable conditions, with decent wood and a relatively dry campsite, fire-building automatically succeeds.

-**Bad conditions:** In more troublesome circumstances, getting a fire going requires a Moderate (8+) check, though "Dwarves can make a fire almost anywhere out of almost anything, wind or no wind" and will automatically succeed.
+**Bad conditions:** In more troublesome circumstances, getting a fire going requires a Daunting (11+) check, though "Dwarves can make a fire almost anywhere out of almost anything, wind or no wind" and will automatically succeed.
 However, the referee may reduce the chance of success to account for extreme cold or damp.

+### Cooking

+Given a fire, cooking pots, and ingredients (e.g., foraged food, fresh rations, hunted game), someone may cook a meal.
+The cook should must make a Daunting (11+) cooking skill check.
+(Eating trail food does not give any bonsues to Con checks required to rest.)

+**If the check succeeds:** An especially tasty dish is produced.
+Those who eat a meal created with poor ingredients gain a +1 bonus to any Con checks required to rest, due to their plain but hearty supper.
+A successful meal with common ingredients will gain a +2 bonus to any Con checks required to rest and 2 HP gained overnight if successful.
+A successful meal with fancy ingredients will gain a +3 to any Con checks required to rest, and 3 HP healed overnight.

+**If the check fails:** A palatable but not exemplary dish is produced.
+On a natural 1, the cook must make a Daunting (11+) saving throw or produce a ruined and utterly inedible meal, wasting the ingredients used.

-### Fetching Water
+### Camaraderie

-Finding water to drink is assumed to have happened naturally while traveling, except in an exceptionally dry environment, when it is only found on a 2-in-6 chance per hex.
+Time spent around the fireside with one's companions may lift the spirits and induce restful sleep.
+A character may attempt to entertain with music, song, stirring tales, jokes, and so forth.
+The entertainer should make a Daunting (11+) check.

+**If the check succeeds:** All characters gain a +1 bonus to any Con checks required to rest.

+**If the check fails:** The attempt to entertain falls flat.
+On a natural 1, the entertainer must make a Daunting (11+) saving throw or incur ridicule and discord, incurring a -1 penalty to any Con checks required to rest.

 ### Rest Checks